garethjmsaunders/digital-code-style-guide/commit-messages.md

 ```

 ```
-PULL (Sticky-nav) Merge into master
+MERGE (Sticky nav) Merge into master

-Sticky-nav feature is completed and tested.
+Sticky nav pattern is completed and tested.
 Final testing is required before merging into master for release v0.5.2

 Acceptance criteria